 The stench is generally worsened by menstruation and sexual activity when blood and sperm react with bacteria to generate odorous compounds.
 In women with BV, itching or irritation at the exterior of the vaginal opening can also develop.

-What causes BV in females
+What causes Bacterial Vaginosis in females?

 The overgrowth of specific bacteria in the vaginal canal causes BV.
 The vaginal canal, like other regions of the body such as the mouth and intestines, is home to a variety of microorganisms.